hashicorp/terraform-provider-tfe/website/docs/cdktf/typescript/r/workspace.html.markdown

 * `resourceCount` - The number of resources managed by the workspace.
 * `htmlUrl` - The URL to the browsable HTML overview of the workspace.
 * `inheritsProjectAutoDestroy` - Indicates whether this workspace inherits project auto destroy settings.
+* `effectiveTags` - A map of key value tags for this workspace, including any tags inherited from the parent project.

 ## Import